drmanhatin/drmanhatin.github.io/_posts/2021-10-26-building-cross-platform-mobile-apps-on-azure.md

 If you have all the prerequisites listed below, you can have a working cross platform app working within 15 minutes.

 ### The end result
-The end result is an app which we can access both through the browser and install as an android app.
+The end result is an app which we can access both through the browser and which we will install as an android app.
+This app can also be deployed to the Apple app store.

 ### Prerequisites